syncfusion-content/blazor-docs/blazor/accumulation-chart/events.md

 OnPrint |[OnPrintComplete](events/#onprintcomplete)
 Resized |[SizeChanged](events/#sizechanged)

-> From `v18.4.*`, remove the following previous release events from the Accumulation Chart component.
+> From `v18.4.*`, the following previous release events are removed from the Accumulation Chart component.

 Event Name|
 -----|